Queuing Theory: basic examples

 go!(s)

-) along with an anonymous function that will be called by the dispatcher when the time comes.
+Inside the function arrival The arrival time is recorded for each client and a departure event is created, which is saved to the dispatcher (Scheduler) along with an anonymous function that will be called by the dispatcher when the time is right.

-If we want to analyse a situation with an unlimited number of incoming objects or events, it will not be enough to process clients in a loop.
-We will need a source of events, which we will create using repeat_register
+If we want to analyze the situation with an unlimited number of objects or events coming to the meeting, it will not be enough for us to process clients in a loop.
+We will need an event source, which we will create using repeat_register.

 using EventSimulation